AwalaApp/specs/rs000-core.md

 - **Applications** exchange _messages_ amongst themselves, and because they can't communicate directly, they each use an _endpoint_ as a broker.
 - A **(service) message** is serialized in the format determined by the service and does not have to be encrypted or signed.
 - An **endpoint** receives a message from its application and converts it into a _parcel_ for the target application's endpoint, and because they still can't communicate directly, they each use a _gateway_ as a broker.
 When an endpoint receives a parcel from the gateway, it has to decrypt the message and pass it to its application.
-- A **parcel** encapsulates a message by encrypting it with the target endpoint's certificate and signing it with the origin endpoint's key.
+- A **parcel** encapsulates exactly one service message, which is encrypted with the target endpoint's certificate and signed with the origin endpoint's key.
 - A **gateway** receives parcels from endpoints and puts them into cargo for another gateway, using a _relayer_ as a broker.
 When a gateway receives cargo from a relayer, it decrypts the parcels and delivers them to their corresponding target endpoints.
-- A **cargo** encapsulates one or more parcels
+- A **cargo** encapsulates one or more parcels, encrypted with the target gateway's certificate and signed with the origin gateway's key.
 - A **relayer** _relays_ cargo from one gateway to one or more gateways.

 For example, if Twitter supported Relaynet, Twitter would be the _service_, the Twitter mobile apps would be _applications_, the Twitter API would also be an _application_.
 The _endpoints_ in the mobile apps could simply be Java (Android) or Swift (iOS) libraries, whilst the _endpoint_ in the Twitter API could be a new API endpoint (e.g., `https://api.twitter.com/relaynet`).